 - 2,300 Years Ago – An iron false tooth was found in a cadaver in a Celtic grave located in France.
 It’s assumed this false tooth was placed after the individual’s death.

-- 2,000 Years Ago – In countless civilizations, they used animal teeth and human teeth (often from slaves or poor people) to replace the missing teeth of the wealthy citizens.
+- 2,000 Years Ago – In countless civilizations, they used animal teeth and human teeth (often from slaves or poor people) to replace the missing natural teeth of the wealthy citizens.

 Innovations in the 18th and 19th Centuries